First

 the E and Am chords are able to tackle

 it.
-I call the song For Elsie, but the
+I call the song For Elsy, but the

 name is For Elise.